Martin Gustaf Ehrensvärd

 I am also a trained coach (PCC) and team coach (ORSCC) with experience from the private sector (ca. 800 hours of professional coaching).
 I am interested in coaching as a way to improve health outcomes and I have done projects with the Health Services Research Unit, University of Southern Denmark.

 In my linguistic research I have since 1996 - in addition to various syntactic issues - been interested in the dating of Hebrew biblical texts on the basis of language.
 This has led to a book in two volumes, co-written with two colleagues, Ian Young (Sydney, Australia) and Robert Rezetko (Tucson, Arizona), Linguistic Dating of Biblical Texts (London: Equinox 2008).
-A ten-page summary of our position is found here, and you can see a discussion (/fight) of the book here and here.
-The latest discussion of our work is to be found here.

 The interesting thing about this subject is that it for many people has represented the last stand against the late-dating of many of the biblical texts: "They are written in old-fashioned Hebrew, hence they must be old" (which therefore increases the likelihood that they reflect historical realities, e.g. the royal dominions of David and Solomon).